bstefanescu/qutejs/web/doc/docs/components/popup.md

 The Popup component is intended to be used through the `q:ref` attribute, to get the popup instance and call its API.

-When the popup component is not accessible from the component who want to open (or manipulate) the popup then you can also access a popup by posting a message to the popup channel.
+When the popup component is not accessible from the component who want to open (or manipulate) the popup then you can also access it by posting a message to the popup channel.

 ## Popup API